Beaver Mountain: Lifts

 Harry's Dream Lift (triple) was originally a double chair, installed in the fall of 1969.
 Already slated for replacement, a failed bearing in March 2006 closed the lift for the balance of the season.
 Over that summer and fall, the entire lift was replaced by a more modern triple chair.
-It unloads near the summit, with fabulous views of the surrounding countryside; all types of terrain served are served, and it also provides the only way to access the base of Marge's Triple Lift (q.v.).
+It unloads near the summit.
 The lift is named for founder Harold Seeholzer, who died of cancer in 1968, the year prior to its installation.

 Marge's Triple Lift provides access to a half-dozen intermediate and advanced runs, as well as the larger of two terrain parks on the mountain.
-It can only be accessed by taking the Harry’s Dream Lift.
+It can only be accessed by taking the Harry's Dream Lift.
 Marge is the daughter-in-law of the founder, married to his second son, Ted.
 The couple has owned the area since 1997; Ted was previously the general manager and Marge handled ticket sales.